holoviz/panel/doc/tutorials/basic/index.md

 :link: join_community
 :link-type: doc

-Find inspiration in the community forums, ask for help, share your work, report issues and add feature requests.
+Find inspiration in the community forums, ask for help, help others, share your work, report issues and add feature requests.
 :::

 ::::